stdm/stdm.github.io/research.md

 Many document types use intrinsic, convention-driven structures that serve to encode precise and structured information, such as the conventions governing engineering drawings.
 However, many state-of-the-art approaches treat document recognition as a mere computer vision problem, neglecting these underlying document-type-specific structural properties, making them dependent on sub-optimal heuristic post-processing and rendering many less frequent or more complicated document types inaccessible to modern document recognition.
 We have [suggested](https://arxiv.org/abs/2507.08458) a novel perspective that frames document recognition as a transcription task from a document to a record.
 This implies a natural grouping of documents based on the intrinsic structure inherent in their transcription, where related document types can be treated (and learned) similarly.

-_We want to scale this approach to **build document foundation models** with a unified design for all dcoument types beyond OCR, OMR and other realtively simple, sequential document structures, useful as practical rubrics for end-to-end semantic document understanding._
+_We want to scale this approach to build **document foundation models** with a unified design for all dcoument types beyond OCR, OMR and other realtively simple, sequential document structures, useful as practical rubrics for **end-to-end semantic document understanding**._
 </details>